Cassie Turner: Storylines

 Cassie starts dating Henk which annoys Rachel Armstrong (Amy Mathews), who reveals that Henk raped her when she was younger.
 However, Cassie refuses to believe it and begins a serious relationship with him.
 Henk later comes bored and dumps Cassie.
 She later attends a party with Matilda Hunter (Indiana Evans) and where Aden is smoking marijuana.
 Cassie drives them home despite drinking; when Aden distracts her she crashes the car and is arrested for drunk driving.
 Henk returns to support Cassie, who is let off with her offence.
 Cassie discovers that she is pregnant and she and Henk decide to get married.
 Cassie takes a blood test and discovers that she has contracted HIV from Henk.
 She runs out of the surgery and is run over by an oncoming car.
 Although she recovers, Henk leaves her once again and Rachel supports her through her troubles.
 When Henk returns to win Cassie back, she refuses and tells him she needs to be alone.
 Aden has to take a HIV test after he got Cassie's blood on her in the crash, but the test returns negative but refuses to forgive Cassie.
 She is heartbroken when Alf Stewart (Ray Meagher) tells Cassie he wants nothing to do with her because she has HIV.
 Colleen also voices her prejudice by implying she may infect Sally's baby.
-They both later apologize when Cassie raises awareness of the virus and gains everyone's support.
+They both later apologise when Cassie raises awareness of the virus and gains everyone's support.
 Sally suggests that Cassie goes travelling with her, which she accepts.
 Cassie decides to have one last road trip with her best friend, Matilda and travel by car.
 Cassie feels her baby kick for the first time and waves goodbye to the town's residents as she leaves for her new life.